-In one of his autobiographies, Michael J. Fox said that for at least ten years after his marriage to Tracy Pollan, the two couldn't get on a dance floor anywhere in the country without someone starting to play the 1981 song "At This Moment" by Billy Vera & The Beaters because of its strong association with the romance storyline between Fox's and Pollan's characters Alex and Ellen.
+In one of his autobiographies, Michael J. Fox said that for at least ten years after his marriage to Tracy Pollan, the two couldn't get on a dance floor anywhere in the country without someone starting to play the 1981 song "At This Moment" by Billy Vera and The Beaters because of its strong association with the romance storyline between Fox's and Pollan's characters Alex and Ellen.

 Mallory's boyfriend Nick was only intended to be a "One Shot" character.
 Scott Valentine made a strong impression on both the show's audience and producers resulting in Nick becoming a recurring character on the series.
 Nick proved to be so popular that Producers tried to spin him off into his own series, though the pilot never sold.